DOCS

 Step 7: Set up Governance

-1. If you wish to use Governor Alexios (default; recommended by Reserve), ensure the following toggle is active
+1. If you wish to use Governor Anastasius (default; recommended by Reserve), ensure the following toggle is active

 2. Carefully select addresses for Guardian and Pauser roles.
 See here for more details on system roles.